 - Reading advanced books.
 Shying away from reading advanced books won’t help your quest for maths knowledge.
 Therefore, you should read these books and broaden your knowledge.

-More importantly, you should note that you can overcome your fear of maths by using technological applications and tools to find solutions to maths questions.
+More importantly, you should note that you can overcome your fear of maths by using technological applications, strategies, and tools to find solutions to maths questions.
 If you want to learn how to get good at maths, those strategies are for you.

 Comprehending your Maths Anxiety